 - 1. Review clinic charts and present findings to clinical faculty (1:1) - 2.
-While on hospital rounds, student will review patient's chart prior to rounds - 3.
-Prepare for 1:1 sessions by doing assigned readings or viewing CD ROM - 4.
-Attend weekly TB Grand Rounds (Tuesday 4:00 5:00 PM)
+Review Chest Roentgenology and discuss interpretation of radiographic studies - 3.
+While in the clinic or on hospital rounds, student will review patient's chart prior - 4.
+Prepare for 1:1 sessions by doing assigned readings or viewing online - 5.
+Bring questions for 1:1 meetings with clinical, nursing and public health staff - 6.
+Attend TB Grand Rounds (Tuesday 12:30 2:00 PM)

-First day reporting instructions: Students should plan to arrive at the Global TB Institute in the ICPH Building - 225 Warren Street @ 9:00 AM and report to Education & Training 1st floor - west wing.
+First day reporting instructions: Students should plan to arrive at the Global TB Institute in the ICPH Building - 225 Warren Street at 9:00 AM and report to the Education & Training Office, 1st floor - West Wing.
 Bring white lab coat, stethoscope and ID.
-Parking may be available in the lot across from the building (gate is on Newark St.).
+There is limited parking in the lot across from the building (gate is on Newark St.).
 Please note that you must have a parking hang tag.
-On street parking may also be available, but there are parking restrictions for street cleaning on Mondays and Tuesdays.
+On street parking may also be available, but there are parking restrictions for street cleaning on Mondays and Tuesdays between 12:00 p.m. and 4:00 p.m.